coder/coder/examples/templates/gcp-devcontainer/README.md

 - GCP VM (persistent)
 - GCP Disk (persistent, mounted to root)

 Coder persists the root volume.
 The full filesystem is preserved when the workspace restarts.
-See this [community example](https://github.com/bpmct/coder-templates/tree/main/aws-linux-ephemeral) of an ephemeral AWS instance.

 > **Note**
 > This template is designed to be a starting point!
 Edit the Terraform to extend the template to support your use case.

 ## code-server

 `code-server` is installed via the [`code-server`](https://registry.coder.com/modules/code-server) registry module.
-For a list of all modules and templates pplease check [Coder Registry](https://registry.coder.com).
+Please check [Coder Registry](https://registry.coder.com) for a list of all modules and templates.